Tomás Frías: Achá, Melgarejo, and Morales administrations (1864–1872)

-Frías was elected as a deputy to the National Assembly of 1861, contributing much to the crafting of the Constitution promulgated that year.
+Frías served as a deputy during the National Assembly of 1861, contributing much to the crafting of the Constitution promulgated that year.
 A year later, during the general election of 1862, Frías participated as a candidate only to withdraw shortly thereafter and declare his support for General Gregorio Pérez.
 José María de Achá, the provisional President of Bolivia since the overthrow of Linares, won the elections.
 However, Achá’s tenure was unstable and faced constant rebellions.
-On December 28, 1864, Mariano Melgarejo led a successful coup against Achá, leading to Frías' exilement to Europe.
+On 28 December 1864, Mariano Melgarejo led a successful coup against Achá, leading to Frías' exilement to Europe.

 In 1870, Frías returned to Bolivia, hoping to establish himself in La Paz and withdraw to private life.
-However, on November 24, a revolution against Melgarejo was ignited.
+However, on 24 November, a revolution against Melgarejo was ignited.
 Frías' home was surrounded by his neighbors, calling him to assume the Prefecture of La Paz.
-On November 25, Colonel Agustín Morales approached the city and had a private meeting with Frías.
+On 25 November, Colonel Agustín Morales approached the city and had a private meeting with Frías.
 In said meeting, Frías professed his plans regarding the direction of the revolution, only to be met with disdain from the Colonel.
-As such, he renounced the Prefecture and continued his support for the revolution until it triumphed on January 15, 1871.
+As such, he renounced the Prefecture and continued his support for the revolution until it triumphed on 15 January 1871, when the forces of José María Calderón were defeated.
 As a member of the National Assembly which met that year, Frías was present when President Morales sent forces inside the Government Palace to forcefully shut it down.

 Closure of the National Assembly

-On November 24, 1872, with the purpose of celebrating the second anniversary of the triumphant revolution against Melgarejo, the citizens of La Paz crowded the streets, blockading all roads throughout the city.
+On 24 November 1872, with the purpose of celebrating the second anniversary of the triumphant revolution against Melgarejo, the citizens of La Paz crowded the streets, blocking all roads throughout the city.
 There were bands playing in the main square, the Plaza Murillo, with fireworks and gunshots accompanying the cheering crowd and fanfare.
-Suddenly, one of the music bands moved to the front of the Government Palace, singing chants which were intended to disrupt the deliberations of the National Assembly, which was in session that night.
+Suddenly, one of the music bands moved to the front of the Government Palace, singing chants which were intended to disrupt the deliberations of the National Assembly, which was in session that night with most of the country's elite politicians, including Frías.
 Minutes later, a military band entered the Palace and stormed the room where the Assembly met, hurling insults and threats to the politicians who were congregated there.
 The Palace guard had been overrun by the mob, having resisted the attack but to no avail.
 Panic filled the room; deputies fleeing the building through any available exit, fearing to be killed.
 One deputy, Jacinto Villamil, fractured his foot jumping out of a window.
-The President of the Assembly, Juan de Dios Bosque, Napoleón Dalence, and Frías were among the few that did not flee.
+The President of the National Assembly, Juan de Dios Bosque, Napoleón Dalence, and Frías were among the few that did not flee.